hanzhu97702/DSNet/README.md

 ### Training

 * `./demo.py` is the script for training DSNet on different hyperspectral datasets.
+The patch size can be changed according to input dataset.

 ```bash
 python demo.py --dataset='Indian' --patches=7 --flag_test='train'